StentricRanked/StentricRanked/README.md

 - **User Ranking**: Assign and track ranks for your server members.
 - **Leaderboards**: View leaderboards to see who's at the top.
-- **Customizable**: Easily configure the bot to match your server's needs.
+- **Automatically Assign Roles**: Bot automatically assigns up to 6 unique roles when a user ranks up!
-- **Easy to Use**: Intuitive commands and user-friendly interface.
+- **Easy to Use**: Simple commands for viewing leaderboard or managing levels!

+This bot was built in discord.js v14.13.0

 ## Installation